Aftermath: 21 - Chimes at Midnight (2015)

 It seems so intensely improbable.

-She’s dressed in a blue coat, covered with dust, clutching a small red shoe, and crying inconsolably as the medical personnel try to pull her from Newton’s grip.
+She’s dressed in a blue coat, covered with dust, clutching a small red shoe, and crying inconsolably as the medical personnel try to pry her from her grip on Newton.
 How in God’s name did she get in there?
 Why does Newton have her in his arms?

-Hermann has the impulse to help, but doesn’t know what he could possibly do.
+Hermann has the impulse to help, but doesn’t know what he could possibly offer.
 Instead, he watches from the forefront of the gathered crowd.

-“Hey,” Newton says, shifting his grip on the girl so he can look directly at her.
+“Hey.”
+Newton shifts his grip on the girl so he can look directly at her.
 “Hey hey hey.
-Mako, come on kiddo; you’ve gotta go with these guys.”
+Mako, come on kiddo; you gotta go with these guys.”
 The waiting medic holds her arms out.
-“She doesn’t speak English,” Newton explains to the med team.
+“She doesn’t speak English,” Newton explains.
 There’s a streak of grease down the right side of his face, his ridiculous green and black hair glistens under the lights.
 He’s breathing hard.

 His stamina, thinks a generous part of Hermann’s mind, is still impaired.
-Even now, as much of a disappointment Dr. Geiszler is—Manila’s never far from Hermann’s thoughts.
+Even now, as much of a disappointment Dr. Geiszler has turned out to be—Manila’s never far from Hermann’s thoughts.

 “Kid, just let go of her,” the nearest medic says, impatient.

 “Myeah, trying,” Newton snaps.
-He looks at the girl and switches his tone entirely.
+He looks at the girl and switches his tone.
 “They’re very nice I’m sure,” he says gently, even as he eyes the medical team with overt skepticism.

 “She could be hurt,” one of the medics says.
 “We need to get this show on the road.”